 The flatmates had created a ice tray with pound coin sized holes.
 Put water in the holes, freeze it and pop out a handful of ice “slugs” (fake coins).
 They would drop them into the meter, where they would melt and evaporate.
 To absolve the guilty party in this article, know that the water company issued an ultimatum to share the secret and no action was taken.

-After a mugging, I had a hopeless series of experiences with Lewisham Police.
-Six weeks later, when traumatic memories of the eight faces that mugged me had pretty much faded, I was finally invited in to flick through photos of convicted people in the local area.
+After I was mugged one night, I had a hopeless series of experiences with Lewisham Police.
+Six weeks later, when traumatic memories of the eight faces that robbed me and roughed me up me had pretty much faded, I was finally invited in to flick through photos of convicted people in the local area.
 I couldn’t recognise anyone after such a long wait, but I did encounter an excellent example of playing the identification system.

 As part of the ‘design out crime’ programme I would love to see a dedicated effort to bring all stakeholders into the fold, including harnessing the viewpoints and creative capabilities of people who have been found guilty of crimes in the past.
 I would recommend starting with investigating the motivations; the ratios of effort, reward and risk; the drivers and barriers that can make the rest of us so unhappy.
 But also to harness the creativity and ingenuity of their unique and underestimated perspectives, which can spot flaws in systems and overcome biases and assumptions we don’t think to challenge and often overlook.